Top ECB officials met bankers in run-up to rate meetings

-FRANKFURT European Central Bank board members have regularly met with banks and hedge funds privately just days before interest rate decisions, when typical practise prohibits them from discussing monetary policy, documents released by the bank showed.
+FRANKFURT, Nov 3 European Central Bank board members have regularly met with banks and hedge funds privately just days before interest rate decisions, when typical practice prohibits them from discussing monetary policy, documents released by the bank showed.

 Executive board members, the inner core of the ECB's 25-member Governing Council, met officials from a host of financial firms over the past year, including BNP Paribas, UBS, BlackRock, Goldman Sachs and think-tanks like Brussels-based Bruegel, documents first published by the Financial Times showed.